Timmylin123/starter-hugo-academic/content/project/audio-pong-game/index.md

   focal_point: Smart
   preview_only: false
 ---
-I designed an interactive program with Python that allows a player to play **Pong Game** without using eyes and hands.
+I made an interactive program with Python that allows a player to play **Pong Game** without using eyes and hands.

 **Pong Game** is a two-dimensional sports game that simulates table tennis.
 The player controls an in-game paddle by moving it vertically across the left or right side of the screen.
 They can compete against another player controlling a second paddle on the opposing side.